Personalize Your Career. Learn About the Variety of Workplace Options for Estheticians

 In the world of health and beauty, esthetician careers enjoy exceptional job growth and flexible professional opportunities.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment for skincare specialists is expected to grow 13 percent through 2026, which is faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment for skincare specialists is expected to grow 11% through 2028, which is much faster than the average for all occupations.

 More and more people are recognizing the value of self-care, and that taking care of “the skin you’re in” has as much to do with health as with beauty.
 Where you begin your career as an esthetician depends on your personal interests and professional goals.